 Post-marketing reports of serious hypersensitivity reactions in patients treated with sitagliptin have been reported.
 These reactions include anaphylaxis, angioedema, and exfoliative skin conditions including Stevens-Johnson syndrome.
-Onset of these reactions occurred within the first 3 months after initiation of treatment, with some reports occurring after the first dose.
-If a hypersensitivity reaction is suspected, Januvia should be discontinued.
-Other potential causes for the event should be assessed, and alternative treatment for diabetes initiated.
+The onset of these reactions occurred within the first 3 months after initiation of treatment, with some reports occurring after the first dose.
+If a hypersensitivity reaction is suspected, sitagliptin should be discontinued.
+Other potential causes for the event should be assessed, and alternative diabetes treatment initiated.